 In the meantime Euron Greyjoy has ordered his fleet to carry out attacks on settlements of the Mander, the Arbor, and the Whispering Sound.
 King's Landing is informed of the presence of ironborn longships in the Redwyne Straits.

-With most of the Redwyne fleet away, the ironborn capture or sink the dozen ships remaining at the Arbor.
+With most of the Redwyne fleet away, the ironborn capture or sink the dozen warships remaining at the Arbor.
 The Arbor town of Ryamsport is sacked whilst Vinetown and Starfish Harbor are taken.
 The ironborn also capture the neighboring islands of Stonecrab Cay, the Isle of Pigs, and the Mermaid's Palace whilst the islands of Horseshoe Rock and Bastard's Cradle are partially occupied.

 —thoughts of Samwell Tarly